 It is when you get benefits you are not eligible for according to DSHS or HCA rules.

-Unintentional overpayment: You made a mistake, but not on purpose to get more benefits.
-WAC 182-520.
+Unintentional overpayment: When a mistake is made but not on purpose to get more benefits.
 This can also happen if the agency made a mistake.
 Example: they did not consider info you gave them to determine your benefits.
 WAC 388-410-0001(2).

-Continued Benefits: You get benefits pending a hearing.
-If the judge agrees after the hearing that you got an overpayment, you might have to repay up to 60 days of those benefits.
-WAC 182-520-0010(2)(a) (medical); see DSHS policy manual for cash assistance policy.
+Continued Benefits: You get benefits while waiting for a hearing.
+The judge agrees after the hearing that you got an overpayment.
+You might have to repay up to 60 days of those benefits.
+WAC 182-520-0010(2)(a) (medical).
+See DSHS policy manual for cash assistance policy.

-Long-term services and supports: You gave the agency incorrect info or failed to give info affecting your eligibility; OR your representative failed to report changes in your info; OR the agency made a mistake.
+- Long-term services and supports: You gave incorrect info or failed to give info affecting your eligibility; OR your representative failed to report changes in your info; OR the agency made a mistake.
 WAC 182-520-0015.

-The agency may refer an intentional overpayment case to the prosecuting attorney for welfare fraud.
+Maybe.
+The agency can refer an intentional overpayment case to the prosecuting attorney for welfare fraud.
 If charged with a crime, ask for a public defender.
 Talk to a lawyer before making any statements to the agency.